 Can you hear the ROAR?

 Keep an eye out for two lions at the end of the Sculpture gallery, but don't worry, they're friendly.
 There are a few other animals in the gallery as well.
 Can you find them?

 Step into the vast 105-acre garden.
 Be sure to download one of our garden trails to help you discover the hidden depths.

 Allow 1.5+ hours to explore the garden.
 More about the garden

 Climbing and racing

-Climb the steps in the giant rockery for an amazing view, before heading towards the maze.
+Climb the steps in the giant rockery for an amazing view and discover the depths using our interactive map.